mauriciopoppe/blog/site/content/notes/computer-science/system-design/cassandra.md

 ### Features

 - Consistent hashing
-- Replication factor, replicas of the data across the cluster
+- Replication factor: replicas of the data across the cluster.
 - [Consistency level controlled for each query](https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/dml/dmlConfigConsistency.html)
-- Up to 2 billion key-value pairs in a row
+- Up to 2 billion key-value pairs in a row.

 <hr />